 Framing in Communication

 Yet if we look at percentages, we find something else.
-A Wall Street statistician, Salil Mehta, released details of the math behind the lottery.
+For instance, a Wall Street statistician, Salil Mehta, released details of the math behind the lottery.
 2% of regular players break even.
-That means that the amount they win only matches the amount they lose.
-The other 98% of regular players are mostly comprised of people who lose over and over.
+Meaning the amount they win only matches the amount they lose.
+The other 98% of regular players comprise of people who lose over and over.
 The amount regular players lose is at least $1,000 a year!
-(1) If that same player would take the $1,000 they would spend on lottery tickets each year for 5 years and deposit it in a savings account with an interest rate of 9% compounded monthly.
-The $5,000 total deposits over those 5 years would result in over $1,000 interest.
-At the end of the 5th year, the interest accrued for that year alone would be over $500.
+(1) Now, take the $1,000 spent on lottery tickets and deposit it in a savings account.
+Do that for 5 years at 9% monthly compounded interest and you’ll have over $1,000 in interest.
 Now that is winning.

 Framing through Brand Image

 In 2004, a team of neuroscientists published the results of a study regarding Coke versus Pepsi.
 They used a functional MRI machine to study the activity of participants’ brains as they tasted samples of Pepsi and Coke.
 During the study, they gave blind taste samples and branded samples.
-Whenever a sample was tasted it activated a part of the brain that involved taste.
+Simply, tasting a sample activated a part of the brain that involved taste.

 - Swanson, Ana.
 The sneaky math that made the lottery more alluring — and harder to win.
 The Washington Post.
 [Online] August 30, 2016.
 [Cited: April 11, 2019.] //www.washingtonpost.com/news/wonk/wp/2016/08/30/the-sneaky-math-that-made-the-lottery-more-alluring-and-harder-to-win/?noredirect=on&utm_term=.424b6c4cf894.

 - Press, Cell.
 Coke versus Pepsi: It’s all in the head.
 EurekAlert!
 [Online] October 13, 2004.
 [Cited: April 11, 2019.] //www.eurekalert.org/pub_releases/2004-10/cp-cvp101204.php.